Don’t get left in the cold! Use these tips for essential winter weather preparation

 Essential winter weatherization preparation plans

-Each or tribe or tribal enterprise should have an established plan for essential winter weather preparation.
+Each tribe or tribal enterprise should have an established plan for essential winter weather preparation.
 Just what that plan entails will be unique to each location.
 Enterprises consisting of many facilities or locations should develop a plan that ensures a system of thorough maintenance checks and tasks tailored to the needs of each facility.
 Location-specific checklists that are completed before a certain deadline are a great way to get organized.
 If your tribe or tribal enterprise does not currently have a formal plan, consider the following areas for inspection and preventative maintenance before winter weather hits.

 Common types of winter weather damage